djui/ehf/README.md

-# EHF - Erlang Helper Function Toolbox
+# Tulib - Erlang Helper Function Library

 This is a collection of useful Erlang functions that I collected over time.
 It can be used as snippets or be called directly from here.